michaldo/sanchero-starter/README.md

 > It is not clear to me how to fix that.
 Fortunately, often ConstraintViolationException is thrown only from
 > `Conroller` layer.

-### Sanchero vs RFC 7807 "Problem details for HTTP APIs"

-RFC 7807 https://www.rfc-editor.org/rfc/rfc7807 defines standard error format.
-The standard is published in 2016 and not popular so far.

-Sanchero follows Spring Boot error format.

-### Sanchero vs Zalando Problem library

-zalando/problem https://github.com/zalando/problem is RFC 7807 implementation.

-zalando/problem Spring implementation is built over `@ControllerAdvice` and has the following drawbacks:
-1. Does not handle exceptions thrown in Filter
-2. Does not handle `HttpServletResponse.sendError(...)`
-3. Modifies security configuration:

-> For `http.authorizeRequests().anyRequest().authenticated().and().build();` response code
-is 403 for vanilla Spring Boot and 401 for Spring Boot + problem-spring-web-starter v.
-0.27.0

-Sanchero is built over combination `@ControllerAdvice`/`ErrorAttributes` and not affected by these drawbacks